Catherine22/WebServices/README.md

 > In step 4, how does client know that public key is valid?
-> Let CA (Certificate Authority) tells client.
+> Let CA (Certificate Authority) list tells client.
-> There are hundreds of CAs in the world, and which CA is truthed depends on a CAs list in client.
-(For example, your mobile phone had been saved a trusted CA list before you bought it.)
+> There are hundreds of CAs in the world.
+Which CA you can trust depends on a CAs list in client.
+(Normally, your mobile phone had been saved a list of trusted CAs before you bought it.)

 ### Android HTTPS

-***DO NOT IMPLEMENTS "X509TrustManager" TO SKIP VALIDATION*** That means man-in-the-middle attacks are allowed.
+***DO NOT IMPLEMENT "X509TrustManager" TO SKIP VALIDATION***
+That means man-in-the-middle attacks are allowed.

 As I was mentioning, you open a url ([https://kyfw.12306.cn/otn/regist/init]) with your Android device and you get an exception: